joao-conde/feup-lapd/api/README.md

 Some extra routes to retrieve information that extends the database's original "schema".
-R

 ## How to run
 `docker-compose up`.
 Base endpoint will be localhost:5050